-By Dean Deutz, vice president in the Wealth Solutions Group at RBC Wealth Management
+By Dean Deutz, vice-president of private wealth at RBC Wealth Management

-But just as markets recovered after the last correction – a 10 percent drop in late summer 2015 -- this too shall pass.
-Investors who keep that adage in mind rather than make abrupt changes to their portfolios based on today’s headlines should fare the best in the end.
+But just as markets have recovered in the past – like they did after the 10 percent drop in summer 2015 – this too shall pass.
+Investors who keep that adage in mind, rather than make abrupt changes to their portfolios based on today’s headlines, should fare the best in the end.

 Volatility may be difficult to stomach, but it’s hardly unprecedented.
-Markets typically experience a 10 percent to 20 percent correction roughly every one to two years.
-Indeed, over the course of history, the financial markets have experienced many “corrections” (declines in stock prices of at least 10 percent from their recent highs), and after every single one, eventually recovered all the lost ground and then moved to new heights.
+Markets typically experience a 10 to 20 percent correction roughly every one to two years.
+Indeed, over the course of history, the financial markets have experienced many corrections - declines of at least 10 percent from recent highs - and each time, eventually recovered lost ground and moved to new heights.

 How investors react during these periods of decline is critical to their long-term success.

-Last fall, RBC Wealth Management conducted a poll and asked Americans how they responded to the late summer 2015 market correction.
-The vast majority of Americans (71 percent) with investable assets didn’t panic and instead opted to maintain their positions during the recent bout of volatility.
+Following the market correction of 2015, RBC Wealth Management conducted a poll and asked Americans how they reacted.
+The vast majority (71 percent) with investable assets didn’t panic and instead opted to maintain their positions.
 In fact, only 4 percent sold and got out of the market entirely.

 In a downturn, just about everybody takes a hit, but if you were particularly affected, you might be over-concentrated in just a few types of stocks.
 If that’s the case, you may want to take this opportunity to consider whether you need to further diversify your holdings.
-You can help reduce the impact of volatility on your portfolio by owning a mix of domestic and international stocks, bonds, government securities, certificates of deposit (CDs) and possibly even “alternative” investment vehicles, including real estate and commodities, such as precious metals.
+You can help reduce the impact of volatility on your portfolio by owning a mix of domestic and international stocks, bonds, government securities, certificates of deposit (CDs) and possibly even alternative investment vehicles, including real estate.

 Another thing to keep in mind is that a market correction, by definition, means that prices have dropped for most stocks, including the ones that represent strong companies with favorable prospects.
-When prices are down, for many investors, that might signal a good time to buy.
+When prices are down, that could signal a good time to buy for many investors,.
 Younger investors with longer investment horizons are the most likely to benefit from purchasing additional investments when prices are low.
-In fact, according to RBC Wealth Management’s fall 2015 survey, 21 percent of younger Americans used

 The information included in this article is not intended to be used as the primary basis for making investment decisions.
 RBC Wealth Management does not endorse this organization or publication.
 Consult your investment professional for additional information and guidance.